 Common questions.

 Velocity loss is calculated as team size multiplied by fully loaded salary multiplied by debt-time fraction.
 Stripe and McKinsey provide the credible band for debt-time fraction (20 to 40%).
-Incident response cost uses an industry mean per Sev 1 or Sev 2 incident, around $14,500 (industry survey data, 2024).
-Onboarding friction uses 2024 research showing 2 to 4 additional weeks per hire on debt-heavy codebases.
-All figures are documented at the bottom of this page.
+Incident response cost assumes a Sev 1 or Sev 2 incident lands at roughly $10K to $20K of internal engineering time plus any customer credits and reputational impact; debt-heavy codebases tend to experience meaningfully higher incident frequency.
+Onboarding friction adds 2 to 4 additional weeks per hire on debt-heavy codebases.
+Methodology and ranges are documented at the bottom of this page.

-CAST Research Labs tracked 1,300 enterprise applications and observed an average 18% annual debt growth in untreated codebases.
-The compounding has four drivers: more engineers depending on legacy patterns, workarounds built on prior workarounds, longer onboarding cycles, and rising incident frequency as complexity grows.
+Untreated debt compounds rather than staying flat.
+We model a 15 to 25% annual growth band, with an 18% midpoint, driven by four forces: more engineers depending on legacy patterns, workarounds built on prior workarounds, longer onboarding cycles, and rising incident frequency as complexity grows.
 The lower bound (15%) applies to slow-moving codebases, the upper bound (25%) to fast-growing organisations.
+Treat it as a planning band, not an audited rate, and calibrate against your own velocity trend.

 Cite it as context, not as your team's number.
 The CISQ figure is aggregated across the entire US economy.
 It is useful for establishing that technical debt is a measurable cost category at scale.
 Then translate to your team using the Financial Impact model.
 The aggregate figure earns trust, your specific team number drives the decision.